Lowlands (festival): 1993–1997: Revival and growth

 A Lowlands ticket in 1993 with a price of 75 guilders, about 34 euros.

-In August 1993 the first edition of "A Campingflight To Lowlands Paradise" took place after Willem Venema revived it.
-Weather conditions were moderate: barely 15 degrees Celsius and rain on Friday, with Sunday being the best day with a maximum of 18 degrees Celsius.
-Tickets were bought at the entrance for 75 guilders and people receive a drawn floor plan.
-Attendants were allowed to put up a tent to the left after the entrance with behind it a camping shop.
-The festival site consisted of nothing more than a small stage tent and a larger one.
-People visited the festival for Rage Against the Machine and on Saturday Urban Dance Squad.
-Organizer Mojo Concerts aimed for 10,000 visitors, but only 7,000 finally visited the festival.
-A month earlier, the festival was almost canceled because of messy organization and slow ticket sales.
-However, Mojo continued and made sure the line-up consisted of big names.
-This was partly possible because Lowlands is programmed in the same weekend as Pukkelpop (Belgium) and Reading (Great Britain), so the big American rock bands didn't have to come across for only one performance.
-1994 was the first edition in which certain things would become characteristic for the following decades.
-Tents are named after the NATO phonetic alphabet: Alpha, Bravo, and Charlie.
-Peter te Bos, singer of rock band Claw Boys Claw and a graphic designer, takes care of the design and mascot: "Rapid Razor Bob" with a razor mouth.
-This style would stay the appearance of Lowlands for more than twenty years, until the collaboration ended in October 2016.
-Partly due to the extra tent, up to 12,500 people come to Lowlands in 1994, five thousand people more than the year before.
+In August 1993, the first edition of "A Campingflight To Lowlands Paradise" took place after Willem Venema revived the concept.
+Weather conditions were poor: only 15°C with rain on Friday, and Sunday being the best day at 18°C. Tickets were sold at the entrance for 75 guilders, and visitors received a hand-drawn floor plan.
+Attendees could pitch their tents immediately to the left after entering, behind which a camping shop was located.
+The festival site consisted of only a small stage tent and a larger one.
+Many visitors came specifically to see Rage Against the Machine, and on Saturday the Urban Dance Squad.
+Organiser Mojo Concerts aimed for 10,000 visitors, but only 7,000 attended.
+A month earlier, the festival had nearly been cancelled due to organisational problems and slow ticket sales.
+Mojo continued regardless and secured several major acts, partly because Lowlands takes place the same weekend as Pukkelpop (Belgium) and Reading (United Kingdom), meaning American rock bands could perform multiple shows during the same trip.

+In 1994, several features became characteristic for the decades to come.
+Tents were named using the NATO phonetic alphabet: Alpha, Bravo and Charlie.
+Graphic designer and Claw Boys Claw singer Peter te Bos created the festival’s visual style and mascot "Rapid Razor Bob", which remained central to Lowlands’ identity for over twenty years until the collaboration ended in 2016.
+With the addition of another tent, attendance rose to 12,500 – 5,000 more than the previous year.